doublec/ats-libzmq/README.markdown

    for this case.
 Is there a better way of doing this?
 8. Statically ensure return values of functions are checked.
 Related to (1).
    (Done for zmq_msg functions)
-9. There is no static checking to ensure zmq_msg_close is called on an initialized message.

 Build
 =====